Staying competitive. On a global scale.

 Like port authorities and harbor commissions worldwide, the DSPA mission is to generate domestic and international trade, advance regional industrial development, and advocate for maritime industry interests in legislative initiatives.

-The Port Authority also owns and manages multiple waterfront properties, including the Clure Public Marine Terminal, Garfield Docks C & D, Erie Pier, and an industrial park near the Duluth International Airport.
-DSPA operates a designated Foreign Trade Zone at both its terminal and the Airpark.
+The Port Authority also owns and manages multiple waterfront properties, including the Clure Public Marine Terminal and its recent 26-acre expansion, Erie Pier, and an industrial park near the Duluth International Airport (Airpark).
+DSPA operates a designated Foreign Trade Zone #51 at the Clure Terminal.

 Operating revenue for the Port Authority is generated through land leases, storage and dockage fees, economic development investments and related financing activities.
 Additional funding is provided by grants from the state's Port Development Assistance Program, the City of Duluth tax levy, and project specific federal grants.
 The Duluth Seaway Port Authority operates under Minnesota Statutes 469.048 through 469.068 and 074.